-The Issuer is an exempted limited company incorporated in the Cayman Islands on 17 April 2008.
+The Issuer is an exempted limited company incorporated under the Companies Law (as amended) in the Cayman Islands on 17 April 2008.
 The Issuer does not engage in any business activity other than the issuance of Certificates under the Programme, the acquisition of the Trust Assets as described herein, acting in the capacity of Trustee and other activities incidental or related to the foregoing as required under the Transaction Documents.
 Because the Issuer is a Cayman Islands company, it may not be possible for Certificateholders to effect service of process outside the Cayman Islands.